open-cogsci/datamatrix/doc-pelican/content/pages/largedata.md

 ## Implementation details

-When a column is offloaded to disk, a `numpy.memmap()` object is created instead of a regular `numpy.ndarray`.
-This object is mapped onto a hidden temporary file that created in the current working directory and had the extension `.memmap`.
+When a column is offloaded to disk, a `numpy.memmap` object is created instead of a regular `numpy.ndarray`.
+This object is mapped onto a hidden temporary file in the current working directory with the extension `.memmap`.

 See also: